Distribution-Calibrated Inference Time Compute for Thinking LLM-as-a-Judge: Experiments

 \section{Experiments}

-\textbf{Baselines}: In our experiments, we consider the following baselines: \begin{enumerate}[label=\arabic*. , leftmargin=*, nosep] \item Greedy decoding (GD): draws $n=2$ samples with reversed order and a temperature of zero. \item Few Shot (FS): draws $n=2$ samples with reversed order with the labeled calibration set provided in the prompt as in-context examples.
-We use a temperature of zero. \item Self-Consistency (SC) \citep{wang2023selfconsistency}: aggregates multiple outputs using majority voting. \item Soft Self-Consistency (Soft-SC) \citep{wang-etal-2024-soft}: picks the minimum, mean, or product of confidence scores within each category. \item Confidence-Informed Self-Consistency (CI-SC) \citep{Taubenfeld_2025}: computes a weighted majority vote based on confidence scores; here we use the length-normalized probability of the sequence ($\in [0, 1]$).
+\textbf{Baselines}: In our experiments, we consider the following baselines: \begin{enumerate}[label=\arabic*. , leftmargin=*, nosep] \item Greedy decoding (GD): draws $n=2$ samples with reversed order and a temperature of zero. \item Few Shot (FS): draws $n=2$ samples (with temperature of zero) with reversed order with the labeled calibration set provided in the prompt as in-context examples. \item Self-Consistency (SC) \citep{wang2023selfconsistency}: aggregates multiple outputs using majority voting. \item Soft Self-Consistency (Soft-SC) \citep{wang-etal-2024-soft}: picks the minimum, mean, or product of confidence scores within each category. \item Confidence-Informed Self-Consistency (CI-SC) \citep{Taubenfeld_2025}: computes a weighted majority vote based on confidence scores; here we use the length-normalized probability of the sequence ($\in [0, 1]$).
 Alternatively, one could prompt an LLM for the confidence score \citep{kadavath2022languagemodelsmostlyknow}, but in our experiments the LLM was almost always highly confident. \item Generative Self-Aggregation (GSA) \citep{li2025llmsgeneratebetteranswer}: asks the LLM to synthesize a new response based on the context of multiple samples. \item Universal Self-Consistency (USC) \citep{chen2023universalselfconsistencylargelanguage}: leverages the LLM to select the most consistent answer among multiple candidates. \end{enumerate} In both GD and FS, we aggregate the two responses using a rounded median, where a pair of $(0, 1)$ is mapped to 1.
 Empirically, this choice leads to better results in both cases.
 In other baselines, to overcome the positional bias, we draw $\tfrac{n}{2}$ samples in an A-then-B response order and the remaining $\tfrac{n}{2}$ samples via a B-then-A order.
 We then aggregate the entire $n$ samples.
-In our experiments (except for the GD and FS baselines), we use temperature sampling with a $T=0.5$ to generate the candidates (Appendix \ref{app:temperature_ablation}).
+In our experiments (except for the GD and FS baselines), we use temperature sampling with $T=0.5$ to generate the candidates.
+As detailed in our temperature ablation (Appendix \ref{app:temperature_ablation}), maintaining this diversity of reasoning paths is critical; lowering the temperature toward $T=0$ collapses the samples to the mode, stripping the BTD aggregator of the distributional signal it needs to properly calibrate ties.
 For LLM aggregation methods, we use greedy decoding in the aggregation stage.
-All the LLM calls in this paper are done through Thinking LLMs with thinking enabled.